AirDrop Not Working? Here Are the Alternatives That Actually Work

 This guide covers what's actually going wrong when AirDrop fails, the fixes worth trying, and the alternatives that solve the underlying problem when AirDrop isn't an option.

-Why AirDrop Fails: The Real Reasons
+Also readBluetooth File Transfer Not Working: Why It Fails →Why AirDrop Fails: The Real Reasons

 The visibility setting is the most common culprit.
 AirDrop has three modes: Receiving Off, Contacts Only, and Everyone.
 "Contacts Only" sounds reasonable but fails more often than people realise — it requires the sending device to have the recipient in their contacts with a matching Apple ID email or phone number.
 If those details don't match exactly, AirDrop won't show the device at all.
 You'll see nothing in the AirDrop panel and assume the technology is broken when it's actually a contacts matching failure.